CAN FD

 CAN FD (Controller Area Network Flexible Data-Rate) is a data-communication protocol used for broadcasting sensor data and control information on 2 wire interconnections between different parts of electronic instrumentation and control system.
 This protocol is used in modern high performance vehicles.

 CAN FD is an extension to the original CAN bus protocol that was specified in ISO 11898-1.
+CAN FD is the second generation of CAN protocol developed by Bosch.
 The basic idea to overclock part of the frame and to oversize the payload dates back to 1999.
-Developed in 2011 and released in 2012 by Bosch, CAN FD was developed to meet the need to increase the data transfer rate up to 5 times faster and with larger frame/message sizes for use in modern automotive Electronic Control Units (ECUs).
-As in the classic CAN, CAN FD protocol is designed to reliably transmit and receive sensor data, control commands and to detect data errors between electronic sensor devices, controllers and microcontrollers.
-Although CAN FD was primarily designed for use in high performance vehicle ECUs, the pervasiveness of classic CAN in the different industries will lead into inclusion of this improved data-communication protocol in a variety of other applications as well, such as in electronic systems used in robotics, defense, industrial automation, underwater vehicles, medical equipment, avionics, down-hole drilling sensors, etc.
+Developed in 2011 and released in 2012 by Bosch, CAN FD was developed to meet the need to increase the data transfer rate up to 5 times faster and with larger frame/message sizes for use in modern automotive Electronic Control Units.

+As in the classical CAN, CAN FD protocol is designed to reliably transmit and receive sensor data, control commands and to detect data errors between electronic sensor devices, controllers and microcontrollers.
+Although CAN FD was primarily designed for use in high performance vehicle ECUs, the pervasiveness of classical CAN in the different industries will lead into inclusion of this improved data-communication protocol in a variety of other applications as well, such as in electronic systems used in robotics, defense, industrial automation, underwater vehicles, medical equipment, avionics, down-hole drilling sensors, etc.

-CAN FD versus classic CAN
+CAN FD versus classical CAN

 The primary difference between the classical CAN (Controller Area Network) and CAN FD is the Flexible Data (FD).
 Using CAN FD, Electronic Control Units (ECUs) are enabled to dynamically switch between different data rates and longer or shorter messages.
-Faster data speed and more data capacity enhancements results in several system operational advantages compared to classic CAN.
+Faster data speed and more data capacity enhancements results in several system operational advantages compared to classical CAN.
 Commands issued by the executing ECU software reach the output controller much faster.
 CAN FD is typically used in high performance ECUs of modern vehicles.
 A modern vehicle can have more than 70 ECUs that use CAN FD to exchange information over the CAN bus when the engine is running or when the vehicle is moving.